jm1hey/randstr/README.md

 # randstr
 A Bash script that prints random alphanumeric character strings.
+It uses only commands that are commonly included in Unix-like systems.